-Key issues to include in a letter (or other form of supervisory communication) to the relevant bank: Following completion of the AQR, the Joint Supervisory Teams (JSTs) (comprising ECB and NCA supervisors) will write a letter to each bank outlining any areas where it is found to be outside of accounting principles or of supervisory requirements and the required remedial actions the bank would be expected to take (including adjustments to the carrying values of assets).
-In some cases, these issues would be expected to lead to adjustments to available capital and hence be reflected in Pillar 1 capital requirements at the next reporting date.
+Key issues to include in a letter (or other form of supervisory communication) to the relevant bank: Following completion of the AQR, the Joint Supervisory Teams (JSTs) (comprising ECB and NCA supervisors) will write a letter to the bank outlining qualitative and quantitative findings in any area where it is found to be outside of accounting principles or supervisory requirements and the required remedial actions the bank is expected to take (including adjustments to the carrying values of assets).
+In some cases, these issues are expected to lead to adjustments to available capital and Pillar 1 capital requirements at the next reporting date.